SmalkiGroove/heroes-expansion/doc/HEROES.md

 Conqueror - Warlock

 • Victories provide hero bonus Experience and Golds based on the value of defeated army.
-• When standing in an Inferno town's gate at the start of the day, the hero can complete a building for Golds.
-Wood and Ore are converted to 250 Golds each, and other resources to double this value.
-Maximum cost increases with hero level.
+• When standing in an Inferno town's gate at the start of the day, the hero can complete a building in exchange for Golds.
+Original Wood and Ore costs are converted to 250 Golds cost each, and other resources to double this value.

 Starting Skills
 • Gating